 Twitter is a crack-up.
 It allows participants to act out many of the socially questionable behaviors Mom warned us to avoid when we were kids: eavesdropping on conversations, interrupting discussions, speaking with strangers.
 Basically, it’s too much fun.
 Really clever people stand out (I’m not one of them), and Twitter is a testament to those who have mastered the art of humor in 140 characters.

-The truth is, I’ve learned more about what’s happening on the web in the past month than I have in years.
-I’m in awe of the plethora of unbelievable people, events, thoughts and information presented every millisecond.
-The first week I actually tried to read every single post (ha ha!) but soon abandoned any attempt to keep up.
+The truth is, I learned more about what’s happening on the web in the by hanging out on Twitter than I ever did before.
+I’m still in awe of the plethora of unbelievable people, events, thoughts and information presented every millisecond.
+The first week I actually tried to read every single post (haha!) but soon abandoned any attempt to keep up.
 Following links can lead down rabbit holes one never knew existed and bring on oblivion to the real world for hours at a time.
 Indie author L.M.
 Stull (Memoirs of a Monkey) summed it up perfectly when she said, “Twitter gives you the ability to connect with people whose paths you otherwise would have never crossed.”

 If you haven’t already, join the conversation and find out for yourself!
 Here are a few links that will shorten your learning curve:

 - Subscribe to my blog, and I’ll send you a great Twitter Tip Sheet.
 It will teach you the basics.